nathanpaulscott/CausalRE/Quick Annotator Tool/README.md

 Just left click on any annotated span and the tool will go to relation mode, the clicked span will become the head span in the relation and will have a flashing red border.
 To add a relation (head, tail, type), you left click on any of the other annotated spans in that document and the tool will give you a menu to select the relation type to add, the black border aroudn the tail spans, indicates if that span is a tail span and the thickness indicates how many types it has as relations.
 To remove an existing relation, you right click on an annotated span that has a black border (thickness indicating how many types it has relations for) in relation mode, the tool will give you a menu at the click point to select which relation type to remove.

 ## View Results and Export
-Near the top of the screen there are 2 buttons: Export and View Results.
-The export button exports the annotations to .json in a format that you can just reload later and continue annotating.
-The view results button just displays the current export file in a new tab.
+Near the top of the screen there are 2 buttons:
+- Export => The export button exports the annotations to .json in a format that you can just reload later and continue annotating.
+- View Results => The view results button just displays the current export file in a new tab.